-"The intimidators made the plans and whipped up enthusiasm; the shopkeepers paid and provided transportation; the farmers prowled and pillaged.
-For the killings though, everybody had to show up blade in hand and pitch in for a decent stretch of work."34
+The intimidators made the plans and whipped up enthusiasm; the shopkeepers paid and provided transportation; the farmers prowled and pillaged.
+For the killings though, everybody had to show up blade in hand and pitch in for a decent stretch of work 34

 These explanations are not uncommon in perpetrators' testimonies, and although it is very difficult to know whether these individuals are manipulating the truth in order to pass blame for their own actions, it does imply that for some perpetrators the act of killing might have been seen as a duty to their government.
-In which case, the research on post-traumatic growth in soldiers is relevant, and implies that it is at least psychologically feasible in this context as well.
+If that is the case, the research on post-traumatic growth in soldiers is relevant, and implies that post-traumatic growth is feasible in this context as well.